How to Kill a Process and Free Up a Port on Mac, Linux & Windows

 |---|---|

-These commands are essential tools in any developer’s toolkit.
+These commands belong in every developer’s muscle memory.
 Bookmark this page for the next time a zombie process is holding your port hostage.